chinchalinchin/being-and-death/01_death.md

 3. `axiom of non-equivalence`: Unknowability is phenomenally (<sup><sub>_apparently_</sub></sup>) equivalent to Nothing.

 With the first axiom, it is likely we all agree or are at least willing to grant truth long enough to see what follows.
 We then turn to the justification of the latter two axioms, as the meaning of either the `axiom of failed contingency` or the `axiom of non-equivalence` is not clear at first glance.

+[^5]: It may be argued we sometimes assume the posture of _giving_ Death, i.e. the human activity of _sacrifice_, where we let ourselves die in service of something else.
+But, in this case, Death is not the _reason_ for the _sacrifice_, it is the consequence.
+We first act under the _compulsion_ of reason to therefore die.
+Always is it thus: Death marks the end of the logical form.

 ## A Kantian Counterargument